kmolLin/object_detection/README.md

 If you want to train your own object detector, delete the following files (do not delete the folders):
 - All files in \object_detection\images\train and \object_detection\images\test
-- The ¡§test_labels.csv¡¨ and ¡§train_labels.csv¡¨ files in \object_detection\images
+- The ï¼štest_labels.csvï¼› and ï¼štrain_labels.csvï¼› files in \object_detection\images
 - All files in \object_detection\training
 -	All files in \object_detection\inference_graph

 Now, you are ready to start from scratch in training your own object detector.
 This tutorial will assume that all the files listed above were deleted, and will go on to explain how to generate the files for your own training dataset.

 #### 2d.
 Set up new Anaconda virtual environment
 Next, we'll work on setting up a virtual environment in Anaconda for tensorflow-gpu.
-From the Start menu in Windows, search for the Anaconda Prompt utility, right click on it, and click ¡§Run as Administrator¡¨.
+From the Start menu in Windows, search for the Anaconda Prompt utility, right click on it, and click ï¼šRun as Administratorï¼›.
 If Windows asks you if you would like to allow it to make changes to your computer, click Yes.

-In the command terminal that pops up, create a new virtual environment called ¡§tensorflow1¡¨ by issuing the following command:
+In the command terminal that pops up, create a new virtual environment called ï¼štensorflow1ï¼› by issuing the following command:
 ```
 C:\> conda create -n tensorflow1 pip python=3.5
 ```